tchak/rasputin/README.md

 Starting with 0.9.0 release, Rasputin will precompile your handlebars templates.
 Starting with 0.12.1 release, default behavior is to precompile templates only in production environment.
-If you do not want this behavior you can tourn it off in your rails configuration block :
+If you don't want this behavior you can turn it off in your rails configuration block :

     config.rasputin.precompile_handlebars = false